jeremyhilado/seir-224-project-2/presentations.md

   - How did you arrive at this idea?
   - How did you decide who would have which responsibilities?
   - What would you change about your planning process?
+- The week
+  - What was your week like?
+  - Did you feel the Emotional Cycle of Change?
+  - How did you work together?
+  - How would you like your work place to support you?
 - Highs and lows
   - What worked well?
   - What didn't?